 Approximately 28-34 mares would receive ovariectomy treatment and, after recovery (approximately 7 days), would be returned to the HMA for the behavioral and spatial ecology portion of the study.
-In addition to the mares that would return to the HMA, approximately 70 more mares would receive ovariectomy treatment in order to improve the quantification of the complication rate of the surgical procedure (see Supplement to Mare Spay Study Proposal in Appendix B - USGS Research Proposal, 2018).
-These mares in the second group of spayed animals would be observed and evaluated for any complications from the treatment, but would not be returned to the HMA.
+In addition to the mares that would return to the HMA, approximately 70 more mares would receive ovariectomy treatment in order to improve the quantification of the complication rate of the surgical procedure.
+The mares in the second group of spayed animals would be observed and evaluated for 7 days for any complications from the treatment, but would not be returned to the HMA.
 They would receive veterinary care if needed.
 These additional mares would remain at the Oregon Wild Horse Corral Facility and enter the adoption program.